softwaresaved/international-survey/README.md

 In **2017** we also surveyed Canadian RSEs and we added four further countries, Germany, Netherlands, South Africa and USA.
 Our thanks to our partners: Scott Henwood (Canada), Stephan Janosch and Martin Hammitzsch (Germany), Ben van Werkhoven and Tom Bakker (Netherlands), Anelda van der Walt (South Africa) and Daniel Katz and Sandra Gesing (USA).

 In **2018** we have worked differently and created a survey for all countries (rather than one survey for each ones).
-The survey is currently open to participant until the 3th of December and can be found here: http://www.bit.ly/RSESurvey2018.

-This repository is used to create and analyse international surveys.
-It use csv files to store questions and answers that are later transformed into a limesurvey TSV file.
-The analysis are using python and are shared within jupyter notebooks.

 ## Published results